a972celia/analytics-engineer-challenge/CODE_REVIEW_dim_activity.md

 {% endif %}
 ```

-This way, you only recalculate changed users, and downstream tables can safely be incremental too!
+This way, we only recalculate changed users, and downstream tables can safely be incremental too!

 ---

-## What You Did Well
+## What Did Well

 1. **Clear CTE structure** - Great use of CTEs to break down complex logic
 2. **Good naming** - Variable names are descriptive
-3. **Business logic understanding** - You correctly identified the need to find challenges before song plays
+3. **Business logic understanding** - Correctly identified the need to find challenges before song plays
 4. **Left joins in final** - Properly preserving all users even if they lack certain activities

 ---